zwang695/alexa-skills-list/skills/B01C8PIQH8/README.md

 To use the Musixmatch Lyrics skill, try saying...

-* *Alexa, ask Lyrics what song says Saint Peter Won't Call My Name*
+* *Alexa, ask Lyrics what song says Higher powers taking a hold on me*

-* *Alexa, ask Lyrics for Hello*
+* *Alexa, ask Lyrics for Cheap Thrills*

-* *Alexa, tell Lyrics to give me a quote by Coldplay*
+* *Alexa, tell Lyrics to give me a quote by Lukas Graham*

 Musixmatch Lyrics Skill helps you to learn song lyrics!